Farruxbekdev07/bookzone/README.md

 - Implemented book search and filtering functionality
 - Developed the user authentication system
 - Integrated React Query for data fetching and caching
-- Designed the admin panel for managing books and orders

 ## 🔗 Live Demo